-Whether it is an XML or database schema, EDI configuration file, or XBRL taxonomy and beyond, MapForce integrates data based on data structures, regardless of underlying particular instance of content.
+Whether it is an XML, JSON, or database schema; EDI configuration file; or XBRL taxonomy and beyond, MapForce integrates data based on data structures, regardless of underlying particular instance of content.
 This means that you can re-use data mappings as business data changes.

-MapForce can generate MapForce execution files for execution by MapForce Server, or royalty-free data integration code in Java, C#, or C++ for automated reprocessing of data mappings.
+MapForce can generate MapForce execution files for execution by MapForce Server, or royalty-free data integration code in Java, C#, or C++ for automated reprocessing of ETL projects.
 This lets you implement scheduled or event-triggered data integration/migration operations for inclusion in any reporting, e-commerce, or SOA-based applications.
 MapForce data integration operations can also be automated via a data integration API, or ActiveX control.

-Data integration projects often require data manipulation to convert input data before it is consumed by the target system.
+ETL projects require data manipulation to transform input data before it is consumed by the target system.
 MapForce provides an intuitive visual function builder, fully scalable data processing functions with built-in libraries, filters and conditions, and more, to empower you to easily manipulate data and integrate disparate formats.